Kumaranalloor

 Kumaranalloor is a suburb of Kottayam city, Kottayam taluk, Kerala, India.
 Kottayam city is just 5 km south of Kumaranalloor.
 The region was administered by the Kumaranallur grama panchayath till 2010, before the local self-governing body was merged into the Kottayam municipality.
 The former Panchayath office now exists as the regional administrative office for the municipality.
-The village is situated on the banks of Meenachil river.
+The village is situated on the banks of Meenachil River.

 History

 Kumaranalloor is an ancient cultural center.
 The Town is famous for Kumaranalloor Devi (Goddess) Temple and during the annual Trikarthika festival of the temple.
 This place was known as ‘Thingalkkadu', before the temple came into existence.
 Later the name ‘thingalkkadu' changed and came to be known as ‘Indu Kananam'.
 In some ancient scripts, the temple is described and known as mahishari kovil (temple).

 Kumaranalloor Temple

 Kumaranalloor Devi Temple is considered as one of the most important Devi temples among the 108 Durgalayas (Devi temples) in Kerala.
 The temple is said to be more than 2400 years old, as per historical and mythological evidences as well as other sources of information.
 The architecture of the temple is notable for the unique structure of the nalambalam and sreekovil both of which have been built in the sreechakra style (ring like object with a handle, which is placed in the right hand of the Devi).
 This kind of architecture is rarely found in temple architecture.

 The carnatic krithi 'Sri Kumara Nagaralaye' is a popular kshethrakrithi (composition about the deity of a particular temple) of Maharaja Swathi Thirunal set in Atana Raga and Adi Thalam, and many legends including Semmangudi Srinivasa Iyer, M S Subbulakshmi etc. popularized it.

 Kumaranalloor Devi Temple is managed by Kumaranalloor Ooranma Devaswom that consists of nine Ooranma Illam's.
 Edanattu Illam, Choorakkad Illam, Chengazhimattam Illam, Kanjirakkattu Illam, Keeranthitta Illam, Vadakkumyal Illam, Elavannattu Illam, Elayidom Illam, Thannikkattu Illam are the nine Ooranma Illams.
 There are other keezhoottu temples under this Devaswom in different areas.
-Manjoor Bhagavathy Temple, Chengalam Bhagavathy Temple, Arthyakulam Devi Temple, Edamana Sreekrishnaswamy temple, Chennoth Sastha Temple, etc. Kumaranalloor Ooranma Devaswom manages the Devi Vilasom Higher Secondary School & Sevadhi Museum & Indological Research Centre in Kumaranalloor.
+Manjoor Bhagavathy Temple, Chengalam Bhagavathy Temple, Arthyakulam Devi Temple, Edamana Sreekrishnaswamy temple, Chennoth Sastha Temple, etc. Kumaranalloor Ooranma Devaswom manages the Devi Vilasom Higher Secondary School & Sevadhi Museum & Indological Research Institute in Kumaranalloor.